What Is Stage 4 Mesothelioma?

 Tips & Resources for Stage 4 Mesothelioma Patients

-Support resources for your family and for you as a patient.
-Not only can support and assistance help survivors and their loved ones manage stress when coping with stage 4 mesothelioma, some resources can help patients live beyond their predicted life expectancy and improve quality of life.
+Support resources are available for people with stage 4 mesothelioma and their families.
+Support and assistance can help you and your loved ones manage stress when coping with stage 4 mesothelioma.
+Some resources may also help you live longer and improve your quality of life.

-Share your experiences and learn coping strategies through a mesothelioma support group.
+• Support groups: Share your experiences, connect with others and learn coping strategies in a mesothelioma support group.

 A stage 4 mesothelioma diagnosis doesn’t mean you can’t control some aspects of living with this condition.
 Taking a proactive approach can sometimes reduce your anxiety.